-Reduce holiday season chaos by completing these 8 simple holiday prep tasks NOW!
+Reduce holiday season chaos by completing these 8 simple things on your holiday to do list NOW!

 Ready to kick it into high gear for the holidays?
 Take a deep breath, because they’re coming upon us FAST.